 Comprehensive review

-The ABS is undertaking a comprehensive review of the classification to reflect the contemporary labour market and better meet stakeholders’ needs.
+Across 2023 and 2024, the ABS has been conducting a comprehensive review of the classification to reflect the contemporary labour market and better meet stakeholders’ needs.
 While ANZSCO has previously had some minor updates, it largely describes the original 2006 version, which was based on the 2001 labour market.

 Review process